alex-cory/fasthacks/README.md

 fast Hacks
 ==========

 This project started out as a library of my notes, what I was currently learning, and what I wanted to learn.
-Now it has grown into a very useful tool as you can see below the things I am working on.
+Now it has grown into a very useful tool as you can see below the things I am working on. **Please note that many of these features are not fully implemented.** I would love them to all work, but have little time to commit to this project, so if you want to help let me know!

 ![alt text](http://imgur.com/JNX9z6b.png)
 When you found out this actually existed.